BlaxBerry/nuxt-cocktails-collections/README.md

 | params | String | the **name** of cocktail which is searching  |
 | return | Array  | list of cocktails whose name includes params |

-> If name' value is not sent, api will retunr all cocktails list
+> params `name` is not necessary, if `name` is not sent api will return all cocktails list sorted by first lette

-> cocktail object includes SEARCH_INGREDIENTS_BY_NAME

 ---